mlubinsky/mlubinsky.github.com/spark/README.md

 ### Stage
 A stage is a collection of tasks that can run in parallel.
 A new stage is created when there is data shuffling.

+### Persistance
+difference between persist() and cache()? persist() allows the user to specify the storage level whereas cache() uses the default storage level.

+Apache Spark automatically persists the intermediary data from various shuffle operations, however, it is often suggested that users call persist () method on the RDD in case they plan to reuse it.
+Spark has various persistence levels to store the RDDs on disk or in memory or as a combination of both with different replication levels.
+The various storage/persistence levels in Spark are - MEMORY_ONLY
+MEMORY_ONLY_SER
+MEMORY_AND_DISK
+MEMORY_AND_DISK_SER, DISK_ONLY
+OFF_HEAP

+#### checkpointing
+Lineage graphs are always useful to recover RDDs from failure but this is generally time-consuming if the RDDs have long lineage chains.
+Spark has an API for checkpointing i.e. a REPLICATE flag to persist.
+However, the decision on which data to the checkpoint - is decided by the user.
+Checkpoints are useful when the lineage graphs are long and have wide dependencies.

 ### Executors
 https://stackoverflow.com/questions/32621990/what-are-workers-executors-cores-in-spark-standalone-cluster